edgelesssys/constellation/terraform-provider-constellation/docs/resources/cluster.md

 - `api_server_cert_sans` (List of String) List of Subject Alternative Names (SANs) for the API server certificate.
 Usually, this will be the out-of-cluster endpoint and the in-cluster endpoint, if existing.
 - `azure` (Attributes) Azure-specific configuration. (see [below for nested schema](#nestedatt--azure))
 - `constellation_microservice_version` (String) The version of Constellation's microservices used within the cluster.
-When not set, the provider default version is used.
+When not set, the provider version is used.
 - `extra_microservices` (Attributes) Extra microservice settings. (see [below for nested schema](#nestedatt--extra_microservices))
 - `gcp` (Attributes) GCP-specific configuration. (see [below for nested schema](#nestedatt--gcp))
 - `in_cluster_endpoint` (String) The endpoint of the cluster.
 When not set, the out-of-cluster endpoint is used.